pivotal/docs-tap/eventing/install-eventing.hbs.md

 # Install Eventing

-This document describes how to install the Eventing package from the Tanzu Application Platform package repository.
+This topic tells you how to install the Eventing package from the Tanzu Application Platform (commonly known as TAP) package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Eventing.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).